 - Never download and install unwanted and suspicious media-player/antivirus/games from untrusted sources

 - Don’t pick up and plug in pendrives that you just find lying around.

-- Never torrent or download cracked games/windows/softwares from untrusted sources, as most of them have been modified to perform malicious actions.
+- Never torrent or download cracked games/windows/software from untrusted sources, as most of them have been modified to perform malicious actions.